 Sarah is a Financial Analyst within the Environment Agency where she has worked within varying financial roles for 13 years.
 She brings a wealth of experience from her degree in Marketing and Communications she gained at Nottingham Trent University, alongside her financial background.

 Sarah is married with one young child and together they enjoy many of the services and facilities provided by Vivacity; in addition she supports her friends and family as members of the Westwood Musical Society and Peterborough Voices.

 "I am in awe every year by the incredible events the Vivacity staff and volunteers organise from the Arts to Heritage festivals and sporting activities.
 I am looking forward to being actively involved in inspiring more people to engage with the Arts, Culture and Sport in Peterborough."

-June Bull has over 35 years of experience as a public-sector professional having worked as a Whitehall Civil Servant and latterly as an EC/EU Trade Delegate to the Association of South East Asian Nations.
-She also holds various voluntary roles in community settings.Find out more...Hide...
+June was born in the Isle of Ely and educated locally with degrees from UEL.
+She has over 35 years of experience as a public sector professional having worked as a Senior Civil Servant in Whitehall and latterly as an EC/EU Trade Delegate to the Association of South East Asian Nations.

-Her experience and passion for local culture and heritage is backed up by her being a founder member of Peterborough Local History Society and co-author of 9 local history publications, as well as being a long-standing contributor to various magazines and other people’s publications.
+June is passionate about local culture and heritage and is a founder member of Peterborough Local History Society and co-author of 9 local history publications, as well as being a long-standing contributor to various Peterborough magazines.
+June attends Vivacity’s “work out” programmes.

 Matthew is a director of his family business, Daltons Seeds, based in Eye.
 The business is the largest family owned combinable crop seed merchant in the country.
 He holds a BA (Hons) in Economics and a Masters in Business Administration (MBA).